The Brewlander Brewery Tour: 2 Hours Inside an Amazing Singapore Craft Brewery

 Do you miss visiting breweries, wineries and distilleries on your overseas travels?
-I know I do, especially since I packed them into my South Africa, South Korea and Vietnam itineraries.
+I know I do, especially since I packed them into my South Africa, South Korea, Sydney and Vietnam itineraries.
 The leisure travel shutdown gave me a chance to get to know the craft beer in Singapore a bit better.

 Now that Brewlander, one of the pioneers of the local craft beer wave, has shifted its production home, the Brewlander brewery tour offers the public a look behind the scenes.
 They have a taproom now too, so you can literally drink at the source–so what is it like to visit?